- Evaluate scenarios and descriptions to identify and differentiate between psychological disorders

 Learn more about each of the psychological disorders through the National Institute of Mental Health.

-Or for an interesting application of the various mental disorders, take a look at this YouTube playlist with disorders as they are characterized in popular media.
+Or for an interesting application of the various mental disorders, take a look at this YouTube playlist showing disorders as they are characterized in popular media.
 These case studies were developed by students in Dr. Caleb Lack’s psychology class.

 While similar to anxiety disorders, obsessive compulsive disorders and posttraumatic stress disorders now have their own distinct categories of classification within the DSM-5 because symptoms of anxiety are not necessarily present.
 With obsessive-compulsive disorder, a person is obsessed with unwanted, unpleasant thoughts and/or compulsively engages in repetitive behaviors or mental acts, perhaps as a way of coping with the obsessions.
 PTSD is as a disorder in which the experience of a traumatic or profoundly stressful event, such as combat, sexual assault, or natural disaster, produces a constellation of symptoms that must last for one month or more.
 These symptoms include intrusive and distressing memories of the event, flashbacks, avoidance of stimuli or situations that are connected to the event, persistently negative emotional states, feeling detached from others, irritability, proneness toward outbursts, and a tendency to be easily startled.